Introducing the Most Popular Search Engines in the World

 Disadvantages:

-• Dependency on Google’s Algorithms: YouTube’s recommendation system significantly impacts view counts.
+- Dependence on Google’s algorithms: YouTube’s recommendation system significantly affects view counts.

 3. Amazon Search Engine

-Amazon, originally launched in 1995 as an online bookstore, is now the world’s largest e-commerce platform.
+Amazon, initially launched in 1995 as an online bookstore, is now the world’s largest e-commerce platform.
 Interestingly, over 61% of product searches in the U.S. now begin on Amazon, not Google.

 Amazon’s search engine is optimized for e-commerce, helping users find products quickly through search rankings based on relevance, reviews, and sales history.